N0RdmannFraN0Rge/IS-213/README.md

 ## Getting Started

-For instruction on how to build and run OpenFB locally, see the [INSTALLATION.md](INSTALLATION.md) file.
+For instruction on how to build and run OpenFB, see the [INSTALLATION.md](INSTALLATION.md) file.

 ## Contributing